pabloinsente/pabloinsente.github.io/_posts/2020-05-15-intro-linear-algebra.md

 \vert \textit{A} \vert = \sum_{\sigma} \textit{sign}(\sigma) \prod_{i=1}^n a_{\sigma(i),i}
 $$

 Where $\sigma$ computes the permutation for the rows and columns vectors of the matrix.
-If of little importance for us to break down the meaning of this formula since we are interested in its applicability and conceptual value.
+Is of little importance for us to break down the meaning of this formula since we are interested in its applicability and conceptual value.
 What is important to notice, is that for an arbitrary square $n \times n$ matrix, we will have $n!$ terms to sum over.
 For instance, for a $10 \times 10$ matrix, $10! = 3,628,800$, which is a gigantic number considering the size of the matrix.
 In machine learning, we care about matrices with thousands or even millions of columns, so there is no use for such formula.
 Nonetheless, this does not mean that the determinant is useless, but the direct calculation with the above algebraic expression is not used.

 ### Determinants as scaling factors